Marie L. Clinton

-Marie Louise Clay Clinton (1871 – January 9, 1934) was an American educator, singer, and church leader, founder and superintendent of the Buds of Promise Juvenile Mission Society, under the Women's Home and Overseas Missionary Society (WH&OMS) of the African Methodist Episcopal Zion Church.
+Marie Louise Clay Clinton (1871 – January 9, 1934) was an American educator, singer, and church leader.
+She was the founder and superintendent of the Buds of Promise Juvenile Mission Society, under the Women's Home and Overseas Missionary Society (WH&OMS) of the African Methodist Episcopal Zion Church (A.M.E.
+Zion Church).

 Early life and education

 Marie Louise Clay was born in 1871, in Huntsville, Alabama, the daughter of Alfred Clay and Eliza Clay She trained as a teacher at the Central Alabama Academy, and studied music at Clark Atlanta University, graduating in 1891.

 Career

 Clay taught school in Hot Springs, Birmingham, and Huntsville.
 She was also "a soloist of national repute", and toured for a year with a troupe of jubilee singers.

 After marriage, she was active as a bishop's wife and church leader in her own right.
 She represented A.M.E.
 Zion women at an international gathering of Methodists in London in 1901.
 From her base in Charlotte, North Carolina, Clinton served as superintendent of the national Buds of Promise Juvenile Mission Society, from its founding in 1904 to 1932.
 She traveled and spoke at churches, and encouraged local congregations to start chapters of the children's program.

 From 1921 to 1931, she was head of the Industrial Home for Colored Girls at Efland, North Carolina.